Roadway Express: Roadway Services Inc.

 Due to deregulation brought about by the Motor Carrier Act of 1980 and a subsequent fall in profits, Roadway, which had been the largest LTL carrier in the US, fell behind Consolidated Freightways and Yellow Corporation by 1982.
 Roadway responded by creating a holding company for itself, Roadway Services Inc. (RSI), to support diversification.
 Roadway was RSI's only subsidiary initially, but in 1984 RSI acquired three carriers to complement Roadway's national LTL services: short-haul Spartan Express, specialized truckload Nationwide Carriers, and same-day critical Roberts Express.
 The following year, RSI founded package delivery service Roadway Package System (RPS) with the goal of competing with UPS.

-Roadway Express began expanding internationally by opening a Mexican subsidiary, Roadway Bodegas y Consolidacion, in 1986 and adding services to Europe in 1991 followed by a number of Pacific Rim ports.
-Its parent RSI, meanwhile, continued to diversify its holdings through the 1980s and the 1990s starting with the acquisition of Viking Freight, a large western US regional carrier.
-In 1990, RSI reorganized some of its regional and specialized carrier operations closing Viking's subsidiary VFS Transportation and merging Spartan into Viking as a subsidiary.
+Roadway Express began expanding internationally by opening a Mexican subsidiary, Roadway Bodegas y Consolidacion, in 1986 and adding services to Europe in 1991, followed by several Pacific Rim ports.
+Its parent RSI continued to diversify its holdings through the 1980s and the 1990s, starting with the acquisition of Viking Freight, a large western US regional carrier.
+In 1990, RSI reorganized some of its regional and specialized carrier operations, closing Viking's subsidiary VFS Transportation and merging Spartan into Viking as a subsidiary.

 By 1991, RSI was the third largest freight carrier in the US and joined the Dow Jones Transportation Average, replacing Pan Am.
 The following year, Roadway began serving Canada.
 By the mid 1990s, RSI had organized its regional LTL holdings, which now included acquisitions Central Freight Lines and Cole's Express, into the Roadway Regional Group.
 It had also founded a short-lived air freight service, Roadway Global Air (RGA).

 In April 1994, Roadway Express was one of 23 large trucking companies, including behemoths Consolidated Freightways and Yellow Freight, impacted by a nationwide strike of the Teamsters Union.
 The trucking companies had formed Trucking Management Inc. as a negotiating group to work on their behalf in negotiations with the Teamsters.
 However, when talks broke down the Teamsters called a strike which ended up lasting 24 days.
 The strike contributed to Roadway Express losing US$68 million for the quarter.

-Following these losses due to the strike, the profitability balance between Roadway Express and RSI's regional carriers (all of which were non-union) tipped heavily in favor the smaller companies.
+Following these losses due to the strike, the profitability balance between Roadway Express and RSI's regional carriers (all non-union) tipped heavily in favor of the smaller companies.
 While Roadway Express revenues represented over 40% of RSI's total US$5 billion annual revenue, it was less profitable than RSI's other lines of business.
 This led RSI to announce in 1994 that it would spin Roadway Express off as a separate company.
 After completing the spinoff in August 1995, RSI was unable to sustain its operations and in 1998 was acquired by FedEx with various divisions of RSI becoming key FedEx subsidiaries including RPS becoming FedEx Ground and Viking Freight becoming FedEx Freight.